-There is no aspect of the game which Yu Jing is found wanting, their troops are well equipped and diverse, so if you want a lot of flexability on the table, you may want to consider Yu Jing.
+There is no aspect of the game which Yu Jing is found wanting, their troops are well equipped and diverse, so if you want a lot of flexibility on the table backed up by powered armored killers, you may want to consider Yu Jing.

-Strengths: Versatile troops, can adapt to any situation.
+Strengths: Versatile troops, can adapt to any situation, incredible HI, order efficiency.

 Weaknesses: Does not dominate any one area of the game, best troops are high in cost.

 Cheap, effective, low-tech units.
 An adaptable force that excels at threat saturation and camouflage.